 London Film Festival 2012: My Brother the Devil Review

-It would be easy to from first glance crassly classify My Brother the Devil as simply a “race picture”, but…
+[rating: 3.5] It would be easy to from first glance crassly classify My Brother the Devil as simply a “race…

 It would be easy to from first glance crassly classify My Brother the Devil as simply a “race picture”, but in actual fact, it’s really more about culture, as writer-director Sally El Hosaini examines the miasmal effects of gangs on two Egyptian East London brothers, 14-year-old Mo (Fady Elsayad) and his older sibling, Rashid (James Floyd).
 Given the glut of sub-par “yoof” films that have pervaded our cinemas in recent years – largely at the behest of various Kidhulthood alumni – it’s undeniably refreshing to see something that feels so worthy and authentic, down to the outstanding performances of the siblings as much as Hosaini’s script, which dabbles in familiar territory yet overcomes this potential limitation with a visceral thrust and considerable emotional power.